npklein/miP3/README.md

     -x E-value to use when checking if reblasting the results from finding homologs of small proteins gives transcription factors as top results.
+    -d Save and reuse BLAST and InterproData.
+If a run fails, using -d should make you start at last point of analysis.

 All necessary files to run miP3.py to find microProteins in Arabidopsis are located in the miP3_version_2 folder except for the ncbi_blast_2.2.29+ BLAST folder.
 To search for miPs in Arabidopsis do: